madcowfred/evething/README.rst

 - Home page: displays relevant information about all API keys related to your account - `example <http://wafflemonster.org/freddie/evething/home.png>`_.
-Blue bars are training, red bars have free room in the skill queue, little profile icon is a tooltip for inadequate clone, little clock icon isa tooltip for <10d game time remaining.
+Blue bars are training, red bars have free room in the skill queue, little profile icon is a tooltip for inadequate clone, little clock icon is a tooltip for <10d game time remaining.
 Accounts that are not training have red background boxes (not shown).

 - Character page: displays character information (picture, name, wallet balance,